-The list of Office software that appears in the Software for PC section depends on the type of Office 365 plan that your organization has.
+The list of Office software that appears on the Software download settings page depends on the type of Office 365 plan that your organization has.

 Users have to be local administrators on their computers to install Office software.
 If users aren't local administrators, you'll have to install Office for them.